By Marla Funez

 Successful multitasking is accomplished by prioritizing which tasks you can focus on, while adequately completing other tasks.
 This requires an understanding of self, as well as an ability to adjust your plan when you’re not multitasking effectively.

 Mental focus and work-life satisfaction

 In a longitudinal study conducted at the University of Akron, a link between student satisfaction, mental focus, and velocity (the rate of progess) was found.
-This means students find satisfaction in being able to complete tasks in ways that save the most time.
-This influences an increase in focus in order to accomplish the multitasking goals.
+This means students found satisfaction in completing tasks in ways that saved the most time.
+This influences an increase in focus to accomplish the multitasking goals.